Santosjordi/dnd_public_notes/eve_of_ruin/session01.md

 “Why did she believe you so easily?"
 Vessen remarked, leaning back in his chair with a smirk.
 "At least let me take part in the explanation.
 She was hot, dude.”

-Their lighthearted banter would be short-lived as soon after a clerk from Castle Never brought a message, they are being summoned with utmost haste to Castle Never.
+Their lighthearted banter would be short-lived, as soon after a clerk brought a message, they are being summoned with utmost haste to Castle Never.

 As they are lead into the terrace of the recently reformed wing of the Castle, they see a crowd of fancy dressed nobles chattering amongst themselves, as the party approaches the crowd, the clerk leaves them, and notifies the Lord of the adventurers arrival.